kubedb/docs/docs/guides/rabbitmq/quickstart/quickstart.md

 If you are just testing some basic functionalities, you might want to avoid additional hassles due to some safety features that are great for production environment.
 You can follow these tips to avoid them.

 1. **Use `storageType: Ephemeral`**.
 Databases are precious.
 You might not want to lose your data in your production environment if database pod fail.
 So, we recommend to use `spec.storageType: Durable` and provide storage spec in `spec.storage` section.
 For testing purpose, you can just use `spec.storageType: Ephemeral`.
 KubeDB will use [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) for storage.
 You will not require to provide `spec.storage` section.
-2. **Use `terminationPolicy: WipeOut`**.
+2. **Use `deletionPolicy: WipeOut`**.
 It is nice to be able to delete everything created by KubeDB for a particular RabbitMQ crd when you delete the crd.
-For more details about termination policy, please visit [here](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy).
+For more details about deletion policy, please visit [here](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy).